Aboriginal and Torres Strait Islander readers are advised that this webpage contains references to sensitive information.

 -

-A: Ancestral remains were not formally acknowledged until 1984 when Gunditjmara man, Jim Berg, and others began work on the Victorian Archaeological and Aboriginal Relics Preservation Act 1972 as a part of an Advisory Committee.
+A: Aboriginal Ancestral Remains were not formally acknowledged by the University until 1984, when Gunditjmara Elder, Jim Berg, and others, began work on the Victorian Archaeological and Aboriginal Relics Preservation Act 1972 (Vic) as a part of an Advisory Committee.

 -

-A: Known ancestral remains came from the New South Wales side of the Murray River, Victoria, Arnhem Land, Cape York and Central Desert.
+A: Known Ancestral remains still to be returned are from the New South Wales side of the Murray River, Victoria, Arnhem Land, and Cape York.

 -